District 5 Priorities

 Representing YOUR Views and Values

 Shannon Matson vows to always be available to listen to our communities ever fluctuating needs and priorities.
 From talking to community members she knows how important our traffic and road issues are, as well as invasive species control, theft/crime reduction, and access to affordable health services.
-These will all be top priorities as well.
+These will all be top priorities.
 Please keep the lines of communication open about anything else that is important to you.
-Shannon’s goal is truly to be a representative for the people.
+Shannon’s goal is truly to be an advocate for the people.
 We need to work together to make that happen- please volunteer to help our district get the representation it deserves!

 [instagram-feed feed=1]